Our firm

 Our Human Rights Policy describes our approach to managing human rights risks within our operations, clarifying our expectations on the importance of conducting business consistent with the principles described in the policy and improving our awareness of our continuous efforts to reduce the risks of human rights violations.
 Accordingly, we have established guidelines on how we address our obligations under the Transparency Act, including the requirements to conduct due diligence assessments, publicly account for the due diligence assessments and provide information about the due diligence upon request.

-Our Ethical Principles explain the behaviour we expect of every employee and stakeholder and are based on our core values: trust and quality.
-To establish a consistent understanding of our Ethical Principles, all employees are required to confirm that they have read and will follow the Ethical Principles.
+Our Code of Conduct explain the behaviour we expect of every employee and stakeholder and are based on our core values: trust and quality.
+To establish a consistent understanding of our Code of Conduct, all employees are required to confirm that they have read and will follow the Code of Conduct.

 Our Sustainability Policy establishes standards and principles to ensure that fundamental responsibilities in human rights and decent working conditions, as well as environmental responsibilities, are met.